 You can set breakpoints on charts, states, transitions, graphical or truth table functions, and events.

 To set a breakpoint on a chart, right-click inside the chart and select Set Breakpoint on Chart Entry.
-This type of breakpoint stops simulation before entering the chart.
+This type of breakpoint pauses the simulation before entering the chart.

 To remove the breakpoint, right-click inside the chart and clear the Set Breakpoint on Chart Entry option.